immortal16/solidity-practice/README.md

 ### Task 2*

 #### Same as Task 2 but without using hardhat-upgrades plugin.
-- UUPS Proxy
+- UUPS Proxy.
-- Transparent Proxy
+- Transparent Proxy.

 ### Task 3

 - Swap ETH for DAI with UniswapV2.

+### Task 4

+- Protocol for receive NFT through a shared secret.